Why does Nova Scotia Health create and update patient education pamphlets?

 What about readability formulas?

-Since readability formulas are based on mathematical equations that rely on sentence length and syllables, they are not recommended to assess the reading grade level of patient education materials.
+Since readability formulas are based on mathematical equations that rely on sentence length and syllables, they are not recommended to assess the reading grade level of Nova Scotia Health patient education materials.
 Research has shown that they are not reliable and do not improve reader comprehension.
 Writing in plain language and organizing information for increased readability is not something that can be calculated; these are learned skills that take practice (Spivak, 2022).
 Instead of relying on a calculation, content creators are encouraged to follow plain language guidelines and test their materials before use with their target audience.
-All patient education resources added to the Nova Scotia Health collection are reviewed for plain language by more than one member of the Patient Education Team.
+All patient education resources added to the Nova Scotia Health collection are reviewed for plain language by more than one member of the Patient Education Team, to ensure both consistency and reader comprehension.

 Organization of pamphlet content